 Comply With Your State’s Car Seat Laws

 Every state in the country has laws regarding how children can be transported in motor vehicles.
 In Texas, there are specific rules governing when a child must be in a child safety seat and when they can transition to a booster that allows the use of a traditional seat belt.
 Car Seat: Children in Texas must remain in a rear-facing car seat until they are at least two years old.
+Same rule applies in Florida.
+Feel free to contact Tampa car accident lawyer if you have any additional questions about that.
 Only once a child has satisfied all of the age, weight, and height requirements may they transition to a front-facing position.
 Booster Seat: Children must remain in a front or rear-facing car seat until they exceed the height and weight limits for their five-point harness.
 This usually happens when they reach 40 pounds or turn four years old.
 Once a child outgrows a car seat, they must transition to a booster seat.
 This booster utilizes the car’s seat belt, but lifts the child so that the belt will fit properly.
 Kids in Texas have to use a booster seat until they are big enough to use the seat belt safely without the booster.

 How Do I Know If My Child is Ready to Use a Seat Belt?